California

 Late Vote-By-Mail Ballot Requests

 If you would like to request a Vote-By-Mail ballot after 7 days before the election, you will need to apply in person at your county elections office.
-Your county elections office may allow you to apply over the phone, just call to see if your office allows for telephone applications
+Your county elections office may allow you to apply over the phone; just call to see if your office allows telephone applications.

 Even if you receive your vote-by-mail ballot, you can still vote at a polling place on Election Day.
-Bring your unused vote-by-mail ballot to your local polling place anytime between 7:00 a.m. and 8:00 p.m. on Election Day and give it to a poll worker, who will exchange it for a polling place ballot you can use instead.
+Bring your unused vote-by-mail ballot to your local polling place anytime between 7:00 am and 8:00 pm. on Election Day and give it to a poll worker, who will exchange it for a polling place ballot you can use instead.
 If you do not bring your vote-by-mail ballot with you, you will not lose your opportunity to vote at a polling place on Election Day.
-A poll worker will provide you with a provisional ballot, which will be counted after your county elections official has confirmed you are registered to vote in that county and did not vote more than once in that election.
+If the poll worker is able to verify that you have not returned your voted ballot, then you will be given a regular ballot.
+If not, a poll worker will provide you with a provisional ballot, which will be counted after your county elections official has confirmed you are registered to vote in that county and did not vote more than once in that election.

-Overseas citizens and U.S. military personnel can find information on how to register to vote and request an Vote-By-Mail ballot at the Overseas Vote Foundation.
+Overseas citizens and U.S. military personnel can find information on how to register to vote and request a Vote-By-Mail ballot at the Overseas Vote Foundation.

 Voting Machines

-The voting machine systems used in California are optical scan and DRE.
+The types of voting equipment used in California are optical scans and ballot marking devices (BMDs).
+Learn more.

 Personalized voting information